 Accredited by the American Alliance of Museums, HMA serves thousands of patrons each year and has welcomed visitors from all 50 states and international cultural tourists from around the globe.
 Our facility, a significant portion of which was designed by renowned Bauhaus architect Walter Gropius, is scenically located on McCoy Road just a short drive up the hill from Huntington’s beautiful Ritter Park.
 The grounds, galleries, and studios provide an outstanding venue for visitors to discover, learn, and create.

-The Huntington Museum of Art is open from 10 a.m. to 9 p.m.
-Tuesday, 10 a.m. to 5 p.m.
-Wednesday through Saturday and noon to 5 p.m.
+Huntington Museum of Art is open from 10 a.m. to noon and 1 to 5 p.m.
+Tuesday, 10 a.m. to noon and 1 to 5 p.m.
+Wednesday through Saturday, and noon to 5 p.m.
 Sunday.
-The museum is closed to the public Monday.
-Call (304) 529-2701 for more information.
-Click here for the calendar of events.
+The museum is closed to the public on Mondays and from noon to 1 p.m.
+Tuesday through Saturday for cleaning.